cannoliOS/launcher/README.md

 `¯\_(ツ)_/¯`

-I built the [Game Manager](https://github.com/UncleJunVIP/nextui-game-manager) Pak for [NextUI](https://nextui.loveretro.games) and thought isn't this essentially a launch launcher?
+I built the [Game Manager](https://github.com/UncleJunVIP/nextui-game-manager) Pak for [NextUI](https://nextui.loveretro.games) and thought isn't this essentially a launcher?

 Taking what I've learned from building Paks, I wanted to try building a no-frills launcher backed by RetroArch.